Federal government improves encrypted web connections, but misses goal

 LIVE from Sony’s 2017 CES press conference

-For over a year, the government has worked to establish secure connections to all federal websites, protecting visitors from malware and tracking.
+For over a year, the U.S. Government has worked to establish secure connections to all federal websites, protecting visitors from malware and tracking.
 And although it didn’t meet the White House goal of having all federal websites served over secure HTTPS connections by Dec.
 31, 2016, the government has made significant progress, outstripping the private sector in its adoption of encrypted browsing.

 HTTPS adoption grew steadily in 2016.
 More news organizations (including TechCrunch!) started using encryption to protect their readers from censorship and surveillance, consumer awareness of encryption grew, and browsers like Chrome became more aggressive about warning users of the dangers of HTTP.